MartinTichovsky/jest-collector/README.md

   - [`Options`](#options)
   - [`Stats`](#stats)

 This method serves for getting statistics from the whole collector or for a specific function/component.
-Data includes statistics for each call, calling aguments and a result of the function or component.
+Data includes statistics for each call, calling arguments and the result of the function or component.
 Because the time statistics are a dynamic number, you can exclude time from statistics with `excludeTime` option.
-Excluding the time from statistics is needed for test snapshots.
+Excluding the time from statistics is needed for snapshots tests.

 _Examples:_